sdolle1775/FESProject_Summarist/README.md

 # Summarist

-A complete React + TypeScript implementation of the Frontend Simplified Summarist virtual internship.
-The project follows the supplied v2 specification and the live reference application while intentionally excluding features marked optional.
+A complete React + TypeScript implementation of the Frontend Simplified Summarist virtual internship

 ## Included